 Leukemia cutis is a fairly rare form of leukemia that causes skin lesions.
 The appearance of the lesions varies significantly from person to person.
-There may be small or large lumps, thickened flat patches, or discolored dry skin.
+Lesions may appear as small or large lumps, thickened, flat patches, or discolored dry skin.

-Lesions can appear before or after a leukemia diagnosis, but it
+Lesions can appear before or after a leukemia diagnosis, but they

 This article looks at leukemia cutis, including its symptoms, diagnosis, treatment, and outlook.

 Leukemia is a type of cancer that affects blood-forming cells.
 These are cells that will go on to become a type of blood cell, such as a red blood cell, white blood cell, or platelet.
 If these cells become cancerous, they start growing out of control and can spread around the body via the bloodstream.

 Leukemia cutis occurs when leukemia cells affect the skin, forming clusters within the layers of tissue.
 When this happens, visible patches or lesions appear.
-It is a rare symptom of leukemia, occurring in only 3% of people with leukemia.
+It is a rare symptom of leukemia, occurring in only 3% of people with the disease.

-Leukemia cutis may develop before or after someone receives their leukemia diagnosis.
+Leukemia cutis may develop before or after someone receives a leukemia diagnosis.
 However, in

-Doctors call leukemia cutis that precedes a diagnosis “aleukemic cutis.”
+Doctors refer to leukemia cutis that occurs before a diagnosis as “aleukemic cutis.”
 People with aleukemic cutis go on to develop acute myeloid leukemia (AML).